 Prior to December 31, 2023, we were an "emerging growth company", as defined in the Jumpstart Our Business Startups Act of 2012, and a "smaller reporting company", as defined under the Exchange Act.
 As such, we were eligible for exemptions from various reporting requirements applicable to other public companies that are not emerging growth companies, including, but not limited to, not being required to comply with the auditor attestation requirements of Section 404 of the Sarbanes-Oxley Act of 2002 and reduced disclosure obligations regarding executive compensation.
 As of December 31, 2023, we are no longer an emerging growth company or smaller reporting company.
-In accordance with SEC rules, we are availing ourselves of the exemptions from disclosure requirements, including certain of the reduced and scaled disclosure obligations, that are available to smaller reporting companies.
+In accordance with SEC rules, we are available to smaller reporting companies.
 However, beginning with our Quarterly Report on Form 10-Q for the quarter ending March 31, 2024, we will no longer be permitted to take advantage of the reduced reporting requirements applicable to smaller reporting companies.